pennstategeog467/spring-2015/david-zubenko/README.md

 ### Description of Files

-There a five subfolders within the Building_Plan_Files folder.
-The first one is the original, unaltered .dwg (AutoCAD) files from OPP.
+There a five subfolders within the `Building_Plan_Files` folder.
+The first one is the original, unaltered `.dwg` (AutoCAD) files from OPP.
 The second is the GeoJSON files I was able to create for each level of Willard and Findlay.
 These GeoJSONs are of just the outline of the building, since I was having trouble with more detailed files.
 The third folder contains shapefiles of the building plans with no coordinate system.
-The fourth folder are the labels in the correct coordinate system (WGS 1984), and the fifth is the plans in WGS 1984.
+The fourth folder are the labels in the correct coordinate system (`WGS 1984`), and the fifth is the plans in `WGS 1984`.